project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/97-ethan-soloviev-enormous-lack-of-regenerative-ingredients-for-food-companies-and-what-to-do-about-it.md

 ---
-title: 97 Ethan Soloviev, enormous lack of regenerative ingredients for food companies and what to do about it
+title: 97 Ethan Soloviev Enormous Lack Of Regenerative Ingredients For Food Companies And What To Do About It
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-11-24)